Improved Extended Regular Expression Matching: Reducing Space

 \subsection{Heavy Path Decomposition}

 Let $M$ be the macro tree for $R$.
-Given a cluster $C\in CS$, define the \emph{size} of $C$ to be the number of descendant clusters of $C$ in $M$.
+Given a cluster $C\in CS$, define the \emph{weight} of $C$ to be the number of descendant clusters of $C$ in $M$.
 As in the \emph{heavy-path decomposition} of Sleator and Tarjan~\cite{ST1983}, we classify each cluster in $M$ as either \emph{heavy} or \emph{light}.
-The root of $M$ is light, and for each internal cluster $C$ with two children, we pick a child cluster of maximum size and classify it as heavy.
-The remaining children are light.
+The root of $M$ is light, and for each internal cluster $C$ with two child clusters, we pick a child cluster of maximum weight and classify it as heavy.
+The other child cluster is light.
 An edge to a light child is a \emph{light edge} and an edge to a heavy child is a \emph{heavy edge}.
 Removing the light edges, we partition $M$ into \emph{heavy paths}.

 \begin{lemma}[Sleater and Tarjan~\cite{ST1983}] Let $M$ be a macro tree with $\ell$ nodes.
-Any root-to-leaf path contains at most $\log \ell + O(1)$ heavy paths. \end{lemma}
+Any root-to-leaf path intersects at most $\log \ell + O(1)$ heavy paths. \end{lemma}